Task Parallel Library : 1 of n

 also has its limitations, these limitations are all taken care of with TPL.

-The rest of this article will concentrate on how you can create/cancel Task
+The rest of this article will concentrate on how you can create/cancel Tasks

 Creating Tasks